True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Voter-approved bonds, school levies, and Mello-Roos fees can push your effective property tax rate to 1.50% or higher.
 On a $1M home, that's an extra $500/month that most online calculators miss.

-The range for new buyers runs from 1.02% (Modoc County) to 1.30%+ (Alameda County) — and in newer developments in Riverside, Sacramento, Irvine, and Chula Vista, Mello-Roos supplemental taxes push the total to 1.50%+.
+Across the counties we price, the new-buyer effective rate runs from about 1.02% (Modoc) to 1.44% (Los Angeles) — and in newer developments in Riverside, Sacramento, Irvine, and Chula Vista, Mello-Roos supplemental taxes push the total past 1.50%.
 That's an additional $200–$500/month on top of what you expected.

 💡